xamarin/xamarin-forms-samples/UserInterface/ActivityIndicatorDemos/README.md

 ---
-name: ActivityIndicator Demos
+name: Xamarin.Forms - ActivityIndicator Demos
 description: The ActivityIndicator control indicates to users that the application is busy performing a task.
-This sample demonstrates how to use an ActivityIndicator in XAML and code.
+This sample demonstrates how to use an...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: